TimNEverett/supaqueue/readme.md

 ## Overview

-Supaqueue is a way to add api call queues to any supabase project.
-This is an especially useful way to have your backend make calls to your supabase edge functions in a controlled manner.
+Supaqueue enables the queueing of edge function calls in your supabase project.
+The goal is to provide a controlled means of calling edge functions in your supabase backend, giving consistent behaviour.

+#### Key Features:

+- queues (1 per edge function)
+- workers (number of workers determines number of concurrent calls)
+- automatic retries
+- create processing pipelines (using the job dependencies add-on)

+#### Supaqueue is incredibly useful when:

+- your edge functions rely on 3rd party APIs and risk ratelimiting
+- your edge function workload sizes are hard to predict, or vary greatly based on user actions.
+- you need to run your edge functions in a particular order.

-This project consists of:
+#### This project consists of:

 - the supaqueue schema defined in the `supaqueue.sql` file.